What Are Customer Touchpoints? (Plus How to Identify Them)

 Identifying your customer touchpoints may also help you identify new opportunities for interacting with prospects or increasing sales.

-For example, through a survey, a customer may identify an outreach channel you’re not yet using.
+For example, a customer may identify an outreach channel you’re not yet using through a survey.
 You could also discover an upsell opportunity you weren’t aware of through the pages a customer viewed on your website.

 Prioritize your touchpoints